-We have been publishing psychological ideas branching out and blurring the lines between art, philosophy, the history of ideas, psychiatry, mythology, literature, and religion since the early 1940s.
+We have been publishing psychological ideas about soul-making as SPRING PUBLICATIONS since 1970, blurring the lines between art, philosophy, the history of ideas, psychiatry, mythology, literature, and religion

-Since the first printings, when SPRING was located in Zurich, Switzerland, its focus remains on the soul in culture—a focus that can be condensed into two words: ARCHETYPAL PSYCHOLOGY.
+Since the first printings, when SPRING was located in Zurich, Switzerland, its focus has remained on the soul in culture—a focus that can be condensed into two words: ARCHETYPAL PSYCHOLOGY.
 We reach back to the classic works from Greece, Rome, and the Italian Renaissance, replenishing the modern mind with books on the nature of religion, art, philosophy, ritual, initiation, and the cult of soul.
 The soul in the practice of psychotherapy is one of our mainstays: therapy in childhood, midlife and as we age; in the various symptoms of eros, of psychopathologies and diseases; and the therapy of therapy itself.

 James Hillman (1926–2011)